Common questions

 How can I prepare for a Norwegian language test?

-In many cases, a language test is useful, in other cases compulsory.
-Of course, a potential employer can easily evaluate your verbal Norwegian skills and listening comprehension during a normal job interview.
-However, a language test can help you document your level of Norwegian, which can be useful when applying for a job.
-This can be done thanks to Norskprøve, which can be taken at the levels A1-A2, A2-B1 or B1-B2.
+A language test is very often useful, and in some cases even compulsory.
+During a job interview, a potential employer can evaluate your knowledge of Norwegian.
+However, a language test can help you document your level, which can be useful when applying for a job.
+This can be done thanks to Norskprøve, which can be taken at different levels.
 To apply for higher education, level B2 is required.

 I am ready to advise you depending on your goals, help you prepare for any of these tests, and coach you to succeed!